Carglglz/upydevice/DOCS/Documentation.md

 #### Making a stand alone app (with Pyinstaller)

-To make a 'stand alone app' from a python script that use uPydevice some necessary steps must be done:
+To make a 'stand alone app' from a python script that uses uPydevice, some necessary steps must be done:

 1. ##### Get the path of the 'bundle directory':